-N/A It was confirmed that the sale of the property within 500m of the Site quarry pit took place.
-Therefore no further actions are
+It was confirmed that the sale of the property within 500m of the Site quarry pit took place.
+Therefore no further actions are required in relation to this noncompliance.

-Assessment Requirement Reference/Evidence Comments Compliance Status Comments Minimise the dust and fume emissions of any blast. b) Schedule blasts to avoid the blasting schedule of any nearby quarrying operation. c) Operate a suitable system to enable the public to get up-to-date information on the proposed blasting schedule on the site, and d) Not undertake blasting within 500 metres of: i.
-Any public road without the approval of the relevant road authority; or ii.
-Any land outside the site not owned by the Applicant, unless: The Applicant has a written agreement with the relevant landowner to allow blasting to be carried out closer to the land, and the Applicant has advised the Department in writing of the terms of this agreement, or the Applicant has: o Demonstrated to the satisfaction of the Planning Secretary that the blasting can be carried out closer to the land without compromising the safety of the people or livestock on the land, or damaging the buildings and/or structures on the land; and Updated the Blast Management Plan to include the specific measures that would be implemented while blasting is being carried out within 500 metres of the land, to the satisfaction of the Planning Secretary.
-Karuah East Blast Management Plan (SLR Consulting, May 2019) KEQ Management Interviews KEQ Management responses to ERM's requests for information infrastructure and minimisation of dust and fume emissions: A blast exclusion zone prepared in accordance with the Drill and Blast Safe Work Procedure; Pre-blast inspections; Sentries posted at all points to prevent access to the exclusion zone; Notification of blasting time to registered residences; No blasting to be performed within 500 m of a public road; Monitoring of meteorological conditions and their effect on potential dust and fume emissions as a result of airblasting; and All blasts at the site are monitored by a licenced blasting contractor. b) As described in the BMP and confirmed by Site Management, no blasting is scheduled on the same day as that of nearby quarrying operations.
-Hunter Quarry, operate a combined blasting schedules for both sites to ensure blasting does not occur on the same day. c) A blasting notification register is operated by the quarry which was observed during the audit.
-Registered individuals are notified of upcoming blasting operations at the site. d) The location of the Site quarry pit is over 600m from the nearest public road, thus no blasting activities have occurred within 500m of a public road.
+١o Assessment Requirement Reference/Evidence Comments Con Stat Updated the Blast Management Plan to include the specific measures that would be implemented while blasting is being carried out within 500 metres of the land, to the satisfaction of the Planning Secretary. scheduled on the same day as that of nearby quarrying operations.
+Hunter Quarries, who are the operators of both Karuah East Quarry and neighbouring Karuah Quarry, operate a combined blasting schedules for both sites to ensure blasting does not occur on the same day. c) A blasting notification register is operated by the quarry which was observed during the audit.
+Registered individuals are notified of upcoming blasting operations at the site. d) i.
+The location of the Site quarry pit is over 600m from the nearest public road, thus no blasting activities have occurred within 500m of a public road. ii.
 A property is situated approximately 340m north-northwest to the closest perimeter of the quarry.
 It is understood that the property is unoccupied, however the land is privately owned.
 As a result, it is considered that blasting activities during the audit period would have occurred within 500m of privately owned land without a written agreement or as to the satisfaction of the Planning Secretary.
-It was confirmed by KEQPL management that KEQPL and the landowner agreed on the sale of the private land which took place on 13 October 2023. required in relation to this non- compliance.
+It was confirmed by KEQPL management that KEQPL and the landowner agreed on the sale of the private land which took place on 13 October 2023.